 Head on over to any Bavarian beer hall, then you will undoubtedly see the schweinshaxe or pork knuckle on the menu.
 In the Berlin area, this same dish is pickled, boiled, or grilled and is called Eisbein.
 Regardless of the different names or cuts of the meat, this dish is always made from a pig’s leg.
 The traditional dish of Schweinshaxe comes from the part of the leg that is attached to the pig’s foot.

 If you thought that the American meatloaf was the first beef roll of its kind, then you are totally wrong.
-The western Germans and those from the Rhine region created the famous rinderroulade (beef roll).
+Rouladaen is typically thin beef slices that are spread with mustard on top, then filled with salt pork and a slice of pickle.
+The western Germans and those from the Rhine region created the famous rinderroulade or beef roll.
 This meal is made from a blend of pickles, mustard, onions, bacon, and meat and then topped with a red wine gravy.

 Hasenpfeffer (rabbit stew)